 The logic board is also responsible for executing the different riding modes, LED lights, speed, power consumption, powering up, and shutting down.
 In other words, the logic board ties all the components together to work as a signal unit.

 The battery supplies the hoverboard with the power to operate.
-It may be obvious that without a battery, the hoverboard will not work.
+The hoverboard battery does not just have anything to do on how far hoverboards go, but it also gives your hoverboard the power it needs to run fast and climb hills.
 Most hoverboards are equipped with lithium-ion batteries because of their lightweight, small size, and efficiency.